Linting

 Note

-are considered safe too.
+The int and float are considered safe too.
 Linter will accept them everywhere the Safe

 is accepted.